Transition to Teel Part One: Guiding New Sixth Graders Toward Academic and Social Success

 Watch this video for a peek at Study Skills class in action!

-Learning About Physical and Emotional Changes: Health and Wellness
+Learning About Physical and Emotional Changes

 Taught in single gender groups by Middle School Guidance Counselor Ms. Mary Foard, this class gives our sixth graders an opportunity to learn factual information about the physical, emotional and cognitive changes that are associated with adolescence.
 Students at this age have varying levels of knowledge and comfort regarding these topics and Health and Wellness gives them a forum to express their ideas and support one another through this time of change in their lives.